Connecting students to the best educational films from around the world.

-Many of the screenings also feature Question and Answer sessions where students can interact with filmmakers and industry experts.
+We will be running introductions, special events, as well as Question and Answer sessions where students can interact with filmmakers and industry area experts.

 View trailers, book sessions and find out about our films for schools here.
 Click on the film to watch the trailer and find out more.